 - It is also important to check the control panel that will be made available to you and your customer.
 In Linux resellers, many companies offer cPanel, the client panel, and WHM, to the hosting dashboard.
 In it, you can customize the panel with your own brand.
 In Windows resellers, usually, the control panel is Plesk.

 - Check the limit of email accounts per client.
 Your customer may want to create many email accounts under a single domain, so it’s important to know how far you can go in this matter.

 If you already own a reseller and you plan to switch businesses, it is very important to know if the new company you intend to hire has the reseller migration service, or at least provide support for it.
 Unexpected issues may arise during the migration of client accounts and good support will make a lot of difference at that point.

 Consider the above topics as an initial checklist, to help you choose the best reseller hosting.
 Other technical issues will also need to be analyzed.
-See here the companies that stand out most in India and also know what to take into consideration when deciding which resale to choose.
+See here the companies that stand out most and also know what to take into consideration when deciding which resale to choose.

 As we can see, some important issues need to be considered when choosing the best reseller hosting.
 Evaluate these issues meticulously and start your own online business now!